-Yet, in addition to group interaction, we encourage independence, so that each child can explore and develop solutions on his/her own.
-And the teacher/student ratio is such that individual attention can be given to each child, in order to focus on his/her specific and unique needs.
+Yet, besides group interaction, we encourage independence, so that each child can explore and develop solutions on his/her own.
+And the teacher/student ratio is such that individual attention can be placed on each child, to focus on his/her unique needs.
 We strive to help each child achieve academic success.
-And in an effort to help your child reach this goal, assessment tools are used to monitor and assess his/her developmental progress.
+To help your child reach this goal, assessment tools are used to monitor and assess his/her developmental progress.

 A Structured Learning Environment

-A daily, monthly and yearly schedule of activities is planned and placed prominently in the classroom to establish a daily rhythm.
+A daily and monthly schedule of activities is planned and placed prominently in the classroom to establish a daily rhythm.
 This enables the child to feel comfortable and secure within our classroom environment within the knowledge that activities will occur within a regularized time frame.
-Once children's needs for stability are met, they can then feel free to play and focus on learning objectives and activities, undisturbed.
+Once children’s needs for stability are met, they can then play and focus on learning objectives and activities, undisturbed.

 Behavior issues are handled on a case-by-case basis.
-Once the situation has calmed down, teachers sit down with the children who were involved to briefly talk about their behavior and the resultant consequences and feelings which followed.
-As a communicative measure and a way to keep parents informed, our teachers are available, at the end of the day, to give verbal reports on behavior, quality of naps, appetite, and temperament.
+Once the situation has calmed down, teachers sit down with the children who were involved to discuss the behavior and the resultant consequences and feelings which followed.
+As a communicative measure and a way to keep parents informed, our teachers are available, at the end of each day, to give verbal reports on behavior, quality of naps, appetite, and temperament.